jwayne/conseval/README.md

 * Define and implement new scoring methods in `scorers/`
 * Define and implement new evaluation methods in `evaluators/`
-* Add different substitution models to `sub_models/` It is perhaps easiest to look at the other files in these folders as examples for how such scorers, evaluators, and substitution models should be written/formatted.
+* Add different substitution models to `sub_models/`

+It is perhaps easiest to look at the other files in these folders for examples on how such scorers, evaluators, and substitution models should be written/formatted.

 # Acknowledgements